 “I would like to buy an EV, but cannot afford it.
 I would also like solar panels, cannot afford those either.”

 Educational campaigns can have limited or negative impact when they become constant reminders of barriers to change.
 Awareness of a sustainability-related problem is rarely the sole cause of inaction.
 Many people today understand their environmental impact and want to do something about it, but not everyone is in a position to opt into a more sustainable lifestyle.
 For example, paper straws, though better for the environment, are not universally accessible.
 Walking or taking the bus to work isn’t always feasible.
 Meanwhile, some sustainable options can be hard to find or more expensive than the default.

-By integrating sustainability into existing products, brands can enhance people’s lifestyles, rather than interrupt or criticise them.
+By integrating sustainability into existing products, brands can enhance people’s lifestyles, rather than interrupt or criticize them.

 Pitfall No. 2: Using dire warnings to spur action

-While dramatic images of destroyed environments may emphasise the urgency of global action, they may also be overwhelming to individuals.
-When asked to describe “actions or attitudes that could make people feel bad about their impact on the environment,” many survey respondents pointed to images of landscapes ruined by rubbish, fires, or pollution, while some pointed to images of animal suffering.3
+While dramatic images of destroyed environments may emphasize the urgency of global action, they may also be overwhelming to individuals.
+When asked to describe “actions or attitudes that could make people feel bad about their impact on the environment,” many U.S. survey respondents pointed to images of landscapes ruined by trash, fires, or pollution, while some pointed to images of animal suffering.3

 Depicting the severity of an issue through poignant creative is a common way to engage people in a cause.
 Conveying the size of the problem with great urgency should, in theory, motivate people to act.
 While this may be effective for certain causes, it can sometimes be detrimental to others.
 Illustrating a massive phenomenon like climate change can easily overwhelm people and decrease feelings of individual efficacy.4